nordstream3/FOC/README.md

 * 3-phase FOC motor control
 * 2-layer smd design with individual gate drivers for all three phases
 * STM32F405 CPU
+* USB-C
+* CAN
 * Onboard IMU
 * Compact design with fets and shunts mounted on the bottom side
-* 12V for gate drivers, 5V for USB-C and IMU, and 3.3V for CPU and op-amped current-sense amplification
+* 12V for gate drivers, 5V for CAN and IMU, and 3.3V for CPU and op-amped current-sense amplification
-* Cheap and always up-to-date with cheapest and **well stocked** components available for ordering at [JLCPCB](https://jlcpcb.com/) and [LCSC](https://www.lcsc.com)
+* Cheap and up-to-date with cheapest and **well stocked** components available for ordering at [JLCPCB](https://jlcpcb.com/) and [LCSC](https://www.lcsc.com)

 <div>
 <img src="f.png"  width="367" height="455" style="float:left; margin-right:10px;">